Collector's Guide: Jaeger-LeCoultre Memovox Reference E 855

 By Charlie Dunne

-There are a some watch models and references that will forever be meaningful to me.
+There are a number of watch models and references that will forever be meaningful to me.
 Models such as the Rolex GMT-Master reference 1675, Vulcain Cricket, Rolex Submariner reference 5512, and the Rolex Oyster Perpetual reference 1018 are a few that feel very personal.
 It almost always derives from obsession and then eventual ownership - so here’s to my future black-dial Rolex Milgauss reference 1019!
 I recall purchasing my first vintage watch - a Jaeger-LeCoultre Memovox reference E 855.
 I had a great feeling that I had the smartest watch on the scene.
 An unassuming alarm watch with dual crowns.
 I didn't understand the condition of what I was buying, and it didn’t necessarily matter to me at the time.
 It was a vintage Jaeger-LeCoultre!

 JLC in many ways to me is among the greatest manufacturers of all time.
 People often cite the “Holy Trinity” of watchmaking.
 In my perspective, manufacturers such as Rolex, Longines, and Jaeger-LeCoultre are amongst the highest rank for their amazing heritage, designs, near vertical integration, production, and contributions within the story of watchmaking.
 I am convinced there has been a Vacheron PSYOP occurring over the past two decades.
 Few manufacturers can claim their role as a patron to the Swiss watchmaking industry to the degree Jaeger-LeCoultre could.
 Yet the manufacturer is far too sophisticated and deferential to boast.
 It is a connoisseur’s watch.